ravindilk/ravindilk/README.md

 # 👋 Hi, I'm Ravindi Kariyawasam

-🎓 I'm a BSc graduate in Mathematics, Physics, and Statistics from USJ and a final-year BIT student at UCSC.
+🎓 I am a BSc.
+Physical Science graduate in Mathematics, Physics, and Statistics from the University of Sri Jayewardenepura, a final-year BIT student at the University of Colombo School of Computing, and
-🌱 Currently learning: Web development, Python, databases, and software fundamentals.
+   currently working as an ICT teacher.
 💡 Committed to expanding knowledge, mentoring others, and building sustainable wealth through professional excellence.
 🎯 Goal: To build a successful career in the education sector by developing advanced teaching skills and expertise in technology subjects.